 Can I have buffet style dinner at my wedding?

 No. At all weddings we’ve been too, dinner has been amended to table service only.
 Buffet style dinners encourage more direct interaction between guests.
 While there is no evidence that the virus spreads through food, having large groups populate in the same areas (around the food) one after another is a risk that many venues do not allow for right now.

 Are there ways to still have a bigger wedding during the pandemic?

 Yes.
 Larger event spaces tend to have less restrictions on the number of people who can congregate.
 Changing regulations and mandates as 2021 progresses will likely see an easing of restrictions that allow for more people to gather.

 Can my wedding be held indoors at all?

 Yes.
-While indoor locations pose a greater risk for coronavirus transmission, wedding events are being held indoors.
+Plenty of wedding events are being held indoors.

 In our experience, weddings are comprised of 3 main parts of the day.
 Here is a breakdown of what these look like with location in mind:

 1).
 Getting Ready.
 The bride, groom, and their bridal parties traditionally get ready indoors.
 This may be at home, at a hotel, or in a special suite on site at a larger wedding venue.
 Preparations continue to happen indoors during COVID-19 pandemic weddings.